 At the request of the inspector, the person in charge was asked to display a poster prominently within the agency's registered premises.
-The poster invited staff to give their views and provided staff with an electronic means of providing feedback to RQIA regarding the quality of service provision.
-Ten responses were received showing positive satisfaction levels among staff.
+The poster invited staff to provide their views electronically to RQIA regarding the quality of service provision; no responses were received.